CMU-11-791/BioASQ-Rabbit/README.md

 python pipeline.py data/training.json
 ```

+**NOTE** Only the first ten questions in the file are processed.
+To change the number of questions processed you will have to edit the `for` loop on line 23 of the `pipeline.py` script.

 ## Saving The Results

 The `ResultCollector` service will collect all of the candidate answers, however the service has no way of knowing when all of the questions have been collected.
 Therefore the `ResultCollector` service listens for a special message to arrive on its message queue (SAVE) and saves the results when it receives that message.
 Use the `save.py` script to send the `SAVE` message to the `ResultCollector` service.
 If you do not pass a filename/path to the `save.py` script the results will be written to `/tmp/submission.json`.